top of page

 3. Education

 At this stage of therapy, you will be encouraged to use what you have learned about yourself to take inspired action for personal growth.
 You will be supported to make sense of your dreams, expressive art, and writing.
 You can start applying what you know about yourself to your relationships and interactions with the world.
 At this stage, you will recognize that your perception of your outer life accurately mirrors your inner world.
-You will be supported to recognize when you are projecting your unhealed core wound pain onto others, and when you are idealizing qualities in others you have disowned.
+You will be supported in recognizing when you are projecting your unhealed core wound pain onto others, and when you are idealizing qualities in others that you have disowned.

 4. Transformation